-- •governmental action to address inflation;

-- ·daily interest rate changes;

-- ·seasonal variations in investment balances;

-- •actual duration of short-term and AFS securities; - •the proportion of taxable and tax-exempt investments; - •changes in tax-exempt municipal rates versus taxable investment rates, which are not synchronized or simultaneous; and - •financial market volatility and the resulting effect on benchmark and other indexing interest rates.
+- •governmental action to address inflation; - daily interest rate changes; - ·seasonal variations in investment balances; - •actual duration of short-term and AFS securities; - $\hbox{\bf \cdot } \hbox{the proportion of taxable and tax-exempt investments;} \\$

+- -changes in tax-exempt municipal rates versus taxable investment rates, which are not synchronized or simultaneous; and - •financial market volatility and the resulting effect on benchmark and other indexing interest rates.

 Subject to these factors and under normal financial market conditions, a 25-basis-point change in taxable interest rates generally affects our tax-exempt interest rates by approximately 17 basis points.
-Under normal financial market conditions, the impact to earnings from a 25-basis-point change in short-term interest rates would be approximately \$4.5 million to \$5.0 million, after taxes, for a twelve-month period.
+Under normal financial market conditions, the impact to earnings from a 25-basis-point change in short-term interest rates would be approximately \$4.0 million to \$4.5 million, after taxes, for a twelve-month period.
 Such a basis point change may or may not be tied to changes in the Federal Funds rate.

-Our total investment portfolio (funds held for clients and corporate cash equivalents and investments) averaged approximately \$5.7 billion for fiscal 2022.
-Our anticipated allocation is approximately 50% invested in short-term securities and VRDNs with an average duration of less than 30 days, and 50% invested in available-for-sale securities with an average duration of two and one-half to three and three-quarters years.
+Our total investment portfolio (funds held for clients and corporate cash equivalents and investments) averaged approximately \$5.9 billion for fiscal 2023.
+Our anticipated allocation is approximately 40% invested in short-term securities and VRDNs with an average duration of less than 30 days, and 60% invested in available-for-sale securities with an average duration of two and one-half to three and three-quarters years.

-The combined funds held for clients and corporate available-for-sale securities reflected net unrealized losses of \$136.3 million and net unrealized gains of \$79.3 million as of May 31, 2022 and 2021, respectively.
+The combined funds held for clients and corporate available-for-sale securities reflected net unrealized losses of \$175.3 million and \$136.3 million as of May 31, 2023 and 2022, respectively.
 Refer to Note G of the Notes to Consolidated Financial Statements contained in Item 8 of this Form 10-K for additional disclosures on fair value measurements.

+During fiscal 2023, the net unrealized loss on our investment portfolios ranged from \$126.5 million to \$263.6 million.
 During fiscal 2022, the net unrealized loss or gain on our investment portfolios ranged from a \$156.3 million net unrealized loss to a \$89.2 million net unrealized gain.
-During fiscal 2021, the net unrealized gain on our investment portfolios ranged from \$62.7 million to \$121.9 million.
-The net unrealized loss on our investment portfolios was approximately \$153.7 million as of July 13, 2022.
+The net unrealized loss on our investment portfolios was approximately \$198.8 million as of July 12, 2023.

-As of May 31, 2022 and 2021, we had \$4.0 billion and \$3.0 billion, respectively, invested in AFS securities at fair value.
-The weighted-average yield-to-maturity was 1.9% as of May 31, 2022 and 2021.
+As of May 31, 2023 and 2022, we had \$3.6 billion and \$4.0 billion, respectively, invested in AFS securities at fair value.
+The weighted-average yield-to-maturity was 2.9% and 1.9% as of May 31, 2023 and 2022, respectively.
 The weighted-average yield-to-maturity excludes AFS securities tied to short-term interest rates, such as VRDNs.
-Assuming a hypothetical increase in longer-term interest rates of 25 basis points, the resulting potential decrease in fair value for our portfolio of AFS securities as of May 31, 2022, would be in the range of \$20.0 million to \$25.0 million.
+Assuming a hypothetical increase in longer-term interest rates of 25 basis points, the resulting potential decrease in fair value for our portfolio of AFS securities as of May 31, 2023, would be approximately \$25.0 million.
 Conversely, a corresponding decrease in interest rates would result in a comparable increase in fair value.
 This hypothetical increase or decrease in the fair value of the portfolio would be recorded as an adjustment to the portfolio's recorded value, with an offsetting amount recorded in stockholders' equity.
 These fluctuations in fair value would have no related or immediate impact on our results of operations unless any declines in fair value were considered to be other-than-temporary and an impairment loss recognized.